top of page

 - a play by Tony D Triggs

 In a later vision she sees Jesus’ crucifixion, and relates it with details starker and more intense than those of the gospel accounts.
 After his death she tries in vain to comfort his disconsolate mother.

-This time there’s no easy answer, no ‘nice hot drink’ to meet the need.
+The final act puts Kempe on trial, accused of having a lewd and blasphemous vision of being God’s wife and bedfellow.
 Older than Kempe and somewhat senile, her husband John attempts to defend her but loses his temper.
 Grabbing ‘them new-fangled spetricals' perched on the judge’s nose he stamps them to pieces saying they make what’s bright and blessed look foul and black.
 ‘I tell you this,’ he cries out as the curtain falls: ‘You ain’t going to hang my Marge on no giblet!’

 In the poem it's Margery's mind that's chaotic; in the play it is John's.